fhgainr/Low-SNR-Eval-Data/README.md

 **Software Copyright License for Academic Use of the Fraunhofer Software, Version 1.0**
 (c) 2025 Fraunhofer-Gesellschaft zur Förderung der angewandten Forschung e.V.
+Please see more details about the license in Fraunhofer-Academic-License.txt and DNS.txt.